Epigenetics of human herpesvirus latency: Herpes simplex virus 1 and 2

-Herpes simplex virus 1 and 2 (HSV 1 and HSV 2) are part of the alpha subfamily of HHVs.
+Herpes simplex virus 1 and 2 (HSV 1 and HSV 2) are part of the alpha subfamily of herpesviruses.
 The lytic phase of infection occurs within mucoepithelial cells while the latent infection of these cells occurs in neurons.
 These two viruses are the cause of oral and genital herpes.

 Latency is maintained in a variety of ways, one of which is the latency-associated transcript, or LAT.
 This long non-coding RNA accumulates in the latent phase and has been found to suppress the lytic genes.
 It is also possible that the LAT transcript plays a role in determining which neurons become infected and maintain the lytic phase.
 LAT manages this suppression of the viral genome through miRNAs that block viral transcription factors such as ICP0 and ICP4 that play a very important role in the lytic phase of infection.
 Another mechanism that is used to maintain the latent phase is chromatin remodeling.
 During the latent phase, researchers have found more methylated chromatin in the lytic genes and less acetylated chromatin, whereas in the LAT region there is less methylation and more acetylation found during latency.
 This was reversed during the lytic phase, Suggesting that this change of chromatin structure is used to control the and maintain the lytic and latent phases.